systemsdk/docker-nginx-php-laravel/docs/xdebug.md

 that you use with Postman.
 If you have default configuration (`xdebug.start_with_request = yes`) - nothing to do and your Xdebug should work out of the box.

 ## Debug Console commands
-If you want to debug console commands you just need to uncomment/edit option `xdebug.client_host` in config `docker/dev/xdebug.ini`:
+If you want to debug console commands you just need to uncomment/edit (nothing to do in case MacOS and `XDEBUG_CONFIG=osx`) option `xdebug.client_host` in config `docker/dev/xdebug-main.ini`:
 ```bash
 xdebug.client_host=172.17.0.1
 ```